PrabhaBharadwaj/House_Price_Prediction/README.md

             etc.

+## Lifecycle In A Data Science Projects
+1. Data Analysis(EDA)/ Data Cleaning
+2. Feature Engineering
+    - Null Handling,Outlier Handling, Numeric and Categorical feature handling, Sacling
+3. Feature Selection
+4. Model Building
+5. Model Evaluation
+6. Finalize Best model
+7. Apply same model to Test data, Rescale O/P back and Create Final Submission file
+5. Upload Final Submission file in Kaggle or Model Deployment

+## Splitted these activities into 2 sets

+1. This notepad will do all activities till preprocessing and Feature selctionIn
+2. "House_Price_Prediction_Model_Training_2" Notepad will do all Model build, evaluation and Final submission file cration

-#### Dataset to downloaded from the below link
+## 1. Dataset to downloaded from the below link
 https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

-## Building Machine Learning Pipelines: Data Analysis Phase
+## 2. Building Machine Learning Pipelines: Data Analysis Phase

 Here we are creating Machine Learning Pipelines considering all the life cycle of a Data Science Projects.